$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition: Introduction

-And in this paper we confirm this claim, in the almost regular case, since the class of $(\alpha,\beta)$-metrics that satisfies the $\sigma$T-condition is as same as the class of Landsberg non Berwaldian metrics which is obtained by Z. Shen \cite{Shen_example}.
+In this paper we confirm this claim in the almost regular case, since the class of $(\alpha,\beta)$-metrics that satisfy the $\sigma T$-condition is the same as the class of non-Berwaldian Landsberg metrics obtained by Z. Shen in his quoted paper \cite{Shen_example}.